alexwlchan/scripts/textexpander/README.md

     {
         "name": "get_mastodon_text.py",
         "description": """
-        print a Markdown-formatted blockquote of a Mastodon I've got open in Safari, suitable for pasting into Obsidian
+        print a Markdown-formatted blockquote of a Mastodon I've got open in Safari, suitable for saving in Obsidian
         """,
     },
     {